 The Santiago Arbitration and Mediation Centre (CAM Santiago) is a non-profit institution, established in 1992 by the Santiago Chamber of Commerce A.G.
 (CCS).
-Within its statutory framework, the CAM Santiago is comprised by a Board of Directors, an Executive Director, a Legal Director, the Office of Studies and International Affairs, the Arbitration Unit, the Mediation Unit, the Administration and Finance Unit, the Online Dispute Resolution Unit and the Communications Unit.
+Within its statutory framework, the CAM Santiago is comprised by a Board of Directors, an Executive Director, a Legal Director, the Office of Studies and International Affairs, the Arbitration Unit, the Mediation Unit and the Administration and Finance Unit.

 The Santiago Arbitration and Mediation Centre has undertaken numerous projects and activities aimed at disseminating, investigating and perfecting the appropriate methods of peaceful conflict resolution.
 In addition to the organization of activities related to the academy, the Centre has published more than 240 arbitral awards (rendered from 1994 to 2016) anonymized and pseudonymized in 7 books and it have also edited 2 books that contain case law regarding arbitration in the Superior Domestic Courts of Justice of Chile.

 Furthermore, since 2013, the Centre has a modern digital platform for arbitration and mediation processes (E–CAM Santiago) and in 2017 it signed an interconnection agreement with the Judiciary System of the Republic of Chile.